hilljc/web/README.md

-# Local Band Shows Website
+# Local Band Shows Website - Static Version for GitHub Pages

-A simple web application that displays local music shows happening in various venues.
+A fully static website that displays local music shows happening in various venues.
 This application allows users to browse shows by date, venue, or artist, and see upcoming events within the next 7 days.

 ## Features